 Grammarly is an awesome web service that checks your spelling, punctuation and grammar as you write.
 Grammarly is way beyond what a basic spell-checker can do.
 It identifies even subtle grammar errors in text and offers suggestions for better sentence structure.
 It’s free too!

 (Below: beautiful Koh Chang, Thailand.
 This island is one of the prettiest and cleanest Thai islands I’ve been to.
 And not expensive either!)

 5. After living in a tent, being a digital nomad feels like luxury.

-I’ve been working at becoming a freelancer for about 6 months now, and it feels great to be making my living as I travel.
+I’ve been living on my freelancer income for more than a year now, and it feels great to be making my living as I travel.

-I could be earning a whole lot more cash if I was settled down somewhere in Australia, but freelancing gives me an awesome compromise between income and freedom.
+I could be earning a whole lot more cash if I was settled down, renovating kitchens somewhere in Australia, but freelancing gives me an awesome compromise between income and freedom.

-I’m earning enough to live in comfortable hostels, eat out three times a day, and have a few beers on a Friday night.
-For a guy accustomed to scrounging in bins and living in a tent, this lifestyle I’m living now feels super luxurious.
+I’m earning enough to live in comfortable hostels, eat good food three times a day, and have a few beers on a Friday night.
+For a guy accustomed to scrounging in bins and living in a tent, this lifestyle I’m living now feels super-fancy.

-If you want to check out some of the freelance writing work I’ve been doing, check out my portfolio here!
+If you want to read some of the freelance writing work I’ve been doing, check out my portfolio, here.